-- Return displaced homeowners who have not been able to repair their homes due to lack of clear title affecting their ability to receive federal assistance. - Promote long-term self-sustainability
+- Return displaced homeowners who have not been able to repair their homes due to lack of clear title affecting their ability to receive federal assistance. - Promote long-term self-sustainability - Establish a consistent process to certify that a homeowner owns and controls a property (land or structure)

-- Establish a consistent process to certify that a homeowner owns and controls a property (land or structure) - Assist homeowners that lack a clean title of their properties or that are unable to register, under their name, their properties in government records
+Assist homeowners that lack a clean title of their properties or that are unable to register, under their name, their properties in government records

 - LMI homeowners throughout the declared area are eligible for assistance.
-Low- or moderate-income households at or below 80% of Area Median Family Income according to HUD Modified Income limits for CDBG-DR Puerto Rico. - Applicants who are otherwise eligible for assistance for housing reconstruction and relocation or were FEMA ineligible due to lack of documented ownership will be prioritized. - The property must be the applicant's primary residence. - The Applicant must have a valid ownership claim over the property. - At this time, title services will not be provided for applicant properties located in the floodplain or floodway; or an area considered high-risk due to engineering, soil, or slope conditions as verified by engineering inspections.
-Exceptions will be made if title clearance is necessary for the applicant to receive benefits from other programs within the PRDOH CDBG-DR Housing Portfolio or if the applicant was granted 'right of use' or 'right of enjoyment' over the property by any local laws or regulations. - Applicants on properties in the PRDOH land portfolio will be prioritized.
+Low- or moderateincome households at or below 80% of Area Median Family Income according to HUD Modified Income limits for CDBG-DR Puerto Rico. - Applicants who are otherwise eligible for assistance for housing reconstruction and relocation or were FEMA ineligible due to lack of documented ownership will be prioritized. - The property must be the applicant's primary residence. - The Applicant must have a valid ownership claim over the property. - Title services may be provided for applicant properties located in the floodplain or floodway; or an area considered high-risk due to engineering, soil, or slope conditions as verified by engineering inspections.
+This service will allow the applicant to receive benefits from other programs within the CDBG-DR housing portfolio or other state and federal disaster recovery assistance. - Applicants on properties in the PRDOH land portfolio will be prioritized.